Tag Archives: Jon Langford

 Just as a point of interest, I don’t personally protect the comics I collect and read for this blog in carded plastic bags or store them away out of sight.
 Mine are all proudly displayed on shelves around the small office in my house (I say office, it’s the spare bedroom with a desk instead of a bed) and can be picked up and instantly flicked through.
 I remember a friend years back would go to painstaking lengths to keep his comics and novels pristine and the way he’d hold them while reading looked so uncomfortable.
 To me, a bookshelf full of novels with cracked spines shows they’ve been loved.
 The same goes for my comics.
 Don’t get me wrong, I look after them, but comics are for consumption, to be read over and over, and most importantly loved.
 I don’t think Hector would really disagree with that sentiment.

 Also in this issue is the second part of that Tom Thug story which began last issue.
-To recap, Wayne Brayne tricked Tom (not a difficult thing to do) into thinking he was seeing his older self as a decrepit pensioner spending his last days in prison, and it terrified him.
+To recap, Wayne Brayne tricked Tom (not difficult) into thinking he was seeing his older self as a decrepit pensioner spending his last days in prison and it terrified him.
 Determined not to end up that way we saw him reformed, prancing down the road barefoot with bunches of flowers and a shiny halo above his head.
 Originally I’d thought it was just a funny ending for that issue and things would be back to normal this time.
 But that’s not the case and the strip kicks off with his dad getting the shock of his life.

 This is a great strip, from the question mark beside the title, to his idiotic attempts at being nice and his eventual return to form.
 There’s even a quick reference to a hobby for the theme.
 I particularly like the panel where he swings at Wayne and punches the tree, the exaggerated punch and the pain in his eyes are perfect.
 In the end he hasn’t even returned to his normal thuggish ways out of his own choice.
 Instead he’s once again been manipulated by Wayne, this time at the encouragement of the locals and even Tom’s own dad.
 It’s a great end to a very funny two-parter.